Shopping Links

 Jun Asakura is the daughter of one of the most powerful families in Japan.
 A family known for the strength--both physical and mental--of its women.
 When Jun's mom plans a "bride auction" for her 18th birthday, she flees the party before she gets married off to some random creepy rich kid.
 But even though Jun is no ordinary girl, she's going to have a heck of a time escaping the veritable army her mom has out to haul her back and make a woman out of her.

 Jun certainly gets credit for being a unique heroine.
 She may wear a tiara and a frilly pink dress and spends most of the flick fleeing raving monsters, but she is not your average damsel in distress.
 No, she's got a meaty physique that would impress characters from Fist of the North Star, Hoganesque wrestling moves on tap, and the only fight she loses is one against three helicopters full of snipers.
-It's practically worth the price of admission to see the heroine flex her huge muscles and come bursting out of her party dress, or to watch as her "savior" valiantly tries to help only to be tossed out of the way every time.
+It's practically worth the price of admission to see the heroine flex her huge muscles and come bursting out of her party dress, or to watch as her "savior" valiantly tries to help only to be literally tossed aside.
 Plus, she's kind of a sweet girl on top of it.
 How Nagai does it, I have no idea.

-In all, Iron Virgin Jun may well have some guilty appeal to folks who dig Nagai's quality limbo, but for me at least it seemed to bend so far backward it hit the ground.
+In all, Iron Virgin Jun may well have some guilty appeal to folks who dig Nagai's quality limbo, but for me at least it bends so far backward it hits the ground.
 I wanted to like it, but it's so outrageously tasteless I just couldn't.
 If you're going to watch it, definitely don't do it alone--Iron Virgin Jun practically demands to be heckled with friends, and make sure they're friends with really bad taste.

 Related Recommendations